 MOD CME/15/13#10923

-8 1.6 In implementing the principles of these Regulations, administrations* should comply with, to the greatest extent practicable, the relevant CCITT Recommendations, including any Instructions forming part of or derived from these Recommendations.
+8 1.6 For the purposes of these Regulations and the principles enshrined in them, Member States shall provide, to the greatest extent practicable, for the implementation of the relevantITU Recommendations and Resolutions by administrations and operating agencies.

 Reasons: WCIT is not a sectoral conference.